Shea Ili: Melbourne United (2019–present)

 Ili missed two rounds early in the 2024–25 season with a calf injury.
 He went on to earn NBL Best Defensive Player honours for the second straight year.
 He helped United reach the grand final series, where in game two against the Illawarra Hawks, he suffered a head knock during the second quarter and missed the second half of the game.
 He was subsequently ruled out of game three and game four due to concussion protocols.
 He returned to the line-up in game five and had 20 points, six assists and four steals, but United finished as runners-up with a 3–2 series defeat following a 114–104 loss.

 On 7 April 2025, Ili re-signed with United on a two-year deal.
 He missed the pre-season blitz due to minor concussion symptoms.
 Prior to the start of the 2025–26 season, he was named United vice captain alongside Kyle Bowen.
 He sustained a right hamstring injury in United's exhibition game against the New Orleans Pelicans in Melbourne on 3 October, which sidelined him until mid November after missing nine games.
 After a one-game return, he was sidelined again, this time due to a left hamstring injury sustained at training.
+He returned to action on 12 December but suffered another hamstring injury on 18 December.
+He returned to action on 30 January 2026 but suffered another left hamstring injury on 12 February, which ruled him out for the rest of the regular season.
+He appeared in just 10 games.
+He re-joined United for their Play-In Qualifier on 5 March.

+Ili missed the 2026–27 season opener due to a hamstring injury.